Using the library

 Welcome to the library!
 We are open to everyone.
 We offer you access to a wide collection and to a number of facilities and services, including a knowledgeable staff.
 Borrow material, study, use computers, or attend an event!
 Or just take the time to enjoy a reading break.

 The library card is your key to all library services.
 The card allows you to borrow books, films, CDs and other material.
 It also allows you to download e-books and to read e-periodicals.
 The card is personal and intended only for your own private use.

 You can apply for a library card at any of our libraries with a valid photo ID (for example, a passport or a driving licence).
-You can also apply for a card online and pick it up later when you come to the library.

 A parent or a guardian must apply for a library card intended for a child under 15 years old.

 The first card is free of charge.
 If you wish to replace a lost or damaged card, a small fee will be charged (Charges and fees).

 Institutions or establishments (for example, day care centres), associations or companies can also apply for a library card with a written permission by a guarantor or a person in charge.

 If you lose your library card, contact the library as soon as possible: tel.
 06-325 3533 or firstname.lastname@example.org.
 You are responsible for any material borrowed with the card until you have notified the library.

 All libraries have self-checkout machines, and the library staff will gladly show you how they are used.
 To use a self-checkout station, you need your library card and the PIN code.

 You may borrow material at the information desk on the first floor at the main library, and at the customer service desks at the branch libraries.